LingUaan/LingSieve/README.md

  - sieve in shared memory
  - bucket concept
  - wheel concept
- - compact layout of primes to be sieved - one odd number per bit - blackkey concept
+ - blackkey concept - compact layout of primes to be sieved, one odd number per bit
  - reuse all data structures again and again - no malloc, no free hence no memory leaks and init time can be neglected
  - no bulk data transfer between CPU and GPU, only the sieve result will be transfered from GPU to CPU
  - different sieving method for very small, small, medium, large and very large numbers